SLO | EN

 Content (Syllabus outline)

-- The Positivist and Phenomenology Approach in Business Research - Formulatin a research problem - Overview of methods for data processing and optimisation models constructing and solving - Conceptualising a research design - Constructing an instrument for data collection - Selecting a sample - Methods for statistical data analysis (descriptive statistics, univariate and multivariate statistics) - Writing a research proposal - Collecting data - Data processing - Interpretation of results and writing a research report - Use research information for decision making and problem solving.
+- The Positivist and Phenomenology Approach in Business Research - Formulatin a research problem - Overview of methods for data processing and optimisation models constructing and solving - Conceptualising a research design - Constructing an instrument for data collection - Selecting a sample - Methods for statistical data analysis (descriptive statistics, univariate statistics – test regarding differences among groups and multivariate statistics – correlation and regression analysis, factor analysis) - Writing a draft of research proposal - Collecting data - Data processing - Interpretation of results and writing a research report - Use research information for decision making and problem solving. * An invited guest/lecturer from abroad will be included in the implementation.

 Learning and teaching methods